Financial aid includes scholarship, grants, work study, and loans. Students from all income levels are eligible for at least a low-interest loan.

 Pay your bill

 Financial aid will be applied directly to your bill.
-For more information on paying your bill, review the essentials for paying tuition & fees.
+For more information on paying your bill, click here.